Things to Do in Minsk

 Cultural Respect: Dress modestly when visiting churches and remove hats.
 Avoid photographing government buildings or uniformed personnel.
 Learn basic Russian or Belarusian greetings—locals appreciate the effort and respond warmly to respectful foreign visitors.

 Food Safety: Tap water is safe to drink.
-Try traditional draniki (potato pancakes) at Soviet-era canteens for authentic experiences.
+Try traditional draniki (potato pancakes) at Soviet-era canteens for real feels.
 Avoid street food from unlicensed vendors; stick to busy restaurants and established markets like Komarovsky Market.

 When to Visit